robstoll/atrium/README.md

 I expected subject: [1]        (java.util.Collections.SingletonList <1234789>)
 ◆ ▶ get(0): 1        (kotlin.Int <1234789>)
     ◾ at least one expectation defined: false
-        » You forgot to define expectations in the expectationCreator-lambda » Sometimes you can use an alternative to `{ }` For instance, instead of `toThrow<..> { }` you should use `toThrow<..>()`
+        » You forgot to define expectations in the assertionCreator-lambda » Sometimes you can use an alternative to `{ }` For instance, instead of `toThrow<..> { }` you should use `toThrow<..>()`
 ```
 </ex-pitfall-2>